aaugustin/mtefd/multiple-template-engines.rst

 guaranteed to be conventible into a ``str`` on Python 3 and a ``unicode`` on Python 2 but it may be a subclass.

-Furthermore, when a template is rendered with a ``RequestContext``, templates engines must make the CSRF token available in the context, ideally with an equivalent of Django's ``{% csrf_token %}`` tag.
+Furthermore, when a template is rendered with a reference to the current ``request``, templates engines must make the CSRF token available in the context, ideally with an equivalent of Django's ``{% csrf_token %}`` tag.

 This makes it less likely that developers encounter problems with the CSRF protection framework and choose te simply disable it.